marcelbest/essential-seo/source/readme.txt

 == Description ==

 This SEO WordPress plugin provides just the essentials needed to make your WordPress site fully search engine friendly with just a few settings.
-After installation go to the settings page, make your settings. and you are all set.
-Besides that you can now set a custom meta-description per page or post.
-If a post uses tags, they will be used as keywords.
-Pages do not have this setting, they always use the default keywords.
-This plugin is not dependent on Polylang, but it works well with it for multi-language websites.
-For tracking purposes you can provide a Google Analytics ID and the Google script will be set up in your website's header section.
+After installation go to the settings page, make your settings, and you are all set.
+Besides that you can set a custom meta-description per page or post.

+The plugin is not dependent on Polylang, but works well with it for multi-language websites.
+For tracking, paste your complete GA4 or GTM snippet into the Scripts field — preconnect hints and the GTM noscript fallback are added automatically.

 == Installation ==